-It is quite easy to oppose a system which attacks some of the fundamental society based Christian values.
-137 This ideology is frequently portrayed within the work of know feminist journalists like Bindel who as reporter for the Guardian frequently works with Matthews on this topic and other scholars like in general Farley.
-138 This opposition however simply prohibits and ignores the existence of the problem allowing it to grow like a cancer, so to speak, instead of abolishing it as stated by Barry.
-139 Yes, the Netherlands have made some fundamental errors and yes there are still issues with human trafficking and forced prostitution but so have all other countries despite of the system which is currently in force.
-The numeric differences are most likely caused by the way authorities register perpetration and victimisation, rather than the policy which is in effect.
-Legalising prostitution basically also has its positive effects.
-The licensed part is well controlled to meet the set standard and human trafficking has went down.
-140 Despite these positive effects lifting the brothel ban has been responsible for creating a monstrosity of a system which in turn makes it uncontrollable from all angels and interests.
-Similar to Dutch soft drugs policy, in which the Netherlands took a leading position in innovative and bold political decisions which function as a pilot for other countries which in turn benefited of the legislative and political trial and error period and the best practices out of the Netherlands.
-142 A pilot always consists out of a system of trial and error and assessing more recent legalisation policies i.e. that of New Zealand which legalises sex work under similar conditions as in the Netherlands but contrary to the Dutch, the government of New Zealand have been able to bring
+132 Matthews, R. (2008) 'Prostitution, Politics and Policy' Oxon: Routledge Cavendish other scholars like in general Farley.
+135 This opposition however simply prohibits and ignores the existence of the problem allowing it to grow like a cancer, so to speak, instead of abolishing it as stated by Barry.
+136 Yes, the Netherlands have made some fundamental errors and yes there are still issues with human trafficking and forced prostitution but so have all other countries despite of the system which is in force.
+The numeric difference is most likely caused by the way authorities register rather than the policy which is in effect.
+Legalising prostitution also has its positive effects.
+The licensed part is well controlled to meet the set out standard and human trafficking has went down.
+137 Despite these positive effects lifting the brothel ban has been responsible for creating a monstrosity of a system 138 which in turn makes it uncontrollable from all angels and interests.
+Similar to Dutch soft drugs policy, in which the Netherlands took a leading position in innovative and bold political decisions which function as a pilot for other countries which then can benefit of the legislative and political trial and error period and the best practices out of the Netherlands.
+139 A pilot always consists out of a system of trial and error and assessing more recent legalisation policies i.e. that of New Zealand which legalises sex work under similar conditions as in the Netherlands but contrary to the Dutch, the government of New Zealand have been able to bring awareness to the people on the dangers and negative aspects as they co-exist with prostitution and other forms of sex work.
+By doing so, they were able to limit forced prostitution to an absolute minimum.
+140 This should be prove that legalisation is still a feasible policy option and in the basis could be a formula for success in combating human trafficking, and the sexual exploitation of